Richard Walker (footballer, born 1980)

+He coached in the youth academy at Stoke City from 2009 to 2023, after which he joined the academy at Wolverhampton Wanderers.

 Playing career

 Crewe Alexandra

-Born in Stafford, Staffordshire, Walker attended Wolgarston High School in Penkridge, playing for Penkridge Juniors until signing for Crewe Alexandra at age fourteen.
+Born in Stafford, Staffordshire, Walker attended Wolgarston High School in Penkridge, playing for Penkridge Juniors until signing for Crewe Alexandra at age 14.
 After working his way through the ranks to the first team, he made over 100 appearances for the "Railwaymen" in seven years, making his debut in November 2000 as a 20-year-old.
-Before making his professional bow, he had been sent out on loan to local non-league side Northwich Victoria to gain first team experience, making ten appearances at the Drill Field during a six-month loan during the 1999–2000 season.
+Before making his professional bow, he had been sent out on loan to local non-League side Northwich Victoria to gain first-team experience, making ten appearances at the Drill Field during a six-month loan during the 1999–2000 season.

-The following season, he made only a handful of appearances for Crewe, and was farmed out on loan to Southern League Halesowen Town for a month in March 2001 for more first team games.
+In the following season, he made only a handful of appearances for Crewe and was loaned to Southern League side Halesowen Town for a month in March 2001 to play more first-team games.

 The 2001–02 season saw Walker make only one substitute appearance for Crewe, though he was still offered a new two-year deal.
 The following season saw him become a virtual ever-present at Gresty Road as the club won promotion from the Second Division in 2002–03.
 He agreed a new three-year deal in June 2003, keeping him at Crewe until the summer of 2006.
 The next two years saw Walker continue to play regular football.
-He was not offered a new contract by Crewe at the end of the 2005–06 season, and instead joined near neighbours Port Vale on a free transfer in June 2006.
+Crewe did not offer him a new contract at the end of the 2005–06 season, and instead joined near neighbours Port Vale on a free transfer in June 2006.

 Port Vale

-Despite a good start to his time at Vale Park, which included a goal in the League Cup against Championship side Queens Park Rangers, he faded from the first team picture and was loaned to struggling League Two side Wrexham in March 2007.
+Despite a good start to his time at Vale Park, which included a goal in the League Cup against Championship side Queens Park Rangers, he faded from the first-team picture.
+He was loaned to struggling League Two side Wrexham in March 2007.
 His form for the "Dragons" in just three appearances impressed to the extent that Liverpool striker Craig Bellamy added money to the pot collected to pay the defender whilst at the Racecourse Ground.
 He returned to Vale Park in the summer, but was a peripheral figure during the 2007–08 season, and was released in January 2008 after suffering problems with tendinitis in his knee.
-After a short spell training with Shrewsbury Town and turning out for their reserves, he joined Macclesfield Town on a short-term deal in March 2008.